Google 4.6 ★★★★★

 The timing matters more than the amount.
 Buyers and sellers need to know about this fee upfront so they can factor it into their negotiations.
 Surprise fees create problems during closings and can derail transactions that were already agreed upon.

 We expect most of the market will adapt to this change within a few months.
 Buyers will adjust their offer prices accordingly, and sellers will factor the fee into their listing prices.
+The market always finds equilibrium after Disney makes changes like this.

 Recommendations for Sellers